Meet with us to talk about your project!

 • Relocation costs

-Look through the scoring criteria and how each section is weighed to see how your project might score in the review process.
-In addition to the overall minimum score, applications need to meet a minimum equity score to be eligible for Step Two review.
+Applicants are encouraged to review the issues assessed in each evaluation criteria and how each section is weighed to see how your project might score in the review process.
+In addition to the overall minimum score, applications need to meet a minimum equity score to be eligible for funding.
+Criteria that count toward the equity score are marked with an asterisk (*).

 Development Scoring Table